Find Your Perfect Policy: 866-843-5386

 Having insurance means that you can be covered for your and the other party’s property damage and bodily injuries.
 It also means that, in most states, you won’t get in legal trouble for not having insurance.

 You have to pay auto insurance premiums, which could be expensive.
-Also, even if you never get into an accident and have no claims, you won’t get your premiums refunded.
+Even if you never get into an accident and have no claims, you won’t get your premiums refunded.

 The main benefit of not having insurance is not having to pay for insurance.

-In every state except Virginia and New Hampshire, not having insurance is illegal.
+In every state except New Hampshire, not having insurance is illegal.
 You could face fines, penalties, license suspensions or revocations, and/or registration suspension and revocations.
-See below for your state’s penalties for not having insurance.
+See below for your state’s penalties for not having insurance (or proof of financial responsibility).

 State | Fine for first offense | More penalties |